 For admission to the University, students generally rank in the top 40% of their class and have a 3.0 GPA or higher.
 High school courses completed, ACT scores, and letters of recommendation may also be considered in the evaluation of students.

-Upon admission, students can enroll in university courses on a space available basis, provided they meet course prerequisites.
+Upon admission, students can enroll in university courses on a space available basis (only certain courses are offered via ITV), provided they meet course prerequisites.
 Placement testing may be required to determine appropriate course level for students wishing to study in areas such as Math, English, or Foreign Languages.
 Scores on College Board Advanced Placement Program (AP) exams may also be used to determine course placement.